zhengjunyao-work/arc24/docs/modeling/Iteration_47_select_instead_of_verify.md

 - [x] I need more information to understand the failures of verifying.
 I need to save the results of the verifications for deeper analysis.
 - [x] Create a first script to do prediction selection with comparisons.
 First do an all vs all comparison.
-- [ ] Update the script to be more efficient and do more selective comparisons, using maybe trueskill.
+- [x] Update the script to be more efficient and do more selective comparisons, using maybe trueskill.
+- [ ] How does the efficient method scales with more compute? (even when it is not feasible, just to know).